BabaSanfour/Coord2Region/docs/source/pipeline.rst

 .. note::
    The examples below are shell commands.
 Run them in your terminal (bash/zsh/PowerShell), not inside a Python session.
-For example, to summarize a coordinate:
+For example, to retrieve studies and labels:

-   ``coord2region coords-to-summary 30 -22 50``
+   ``coord2region coords-to-study 30 -22 50``

 .. code-block:: bash

-    # Generate a text summary for a coordinate (all styles equivalent)
-    coord2region coords-to-summary 30,-22,50
-    coord2region coords-to-summary "30 -22 50"
-    coord2region coords-to-summary 30 -22 50

     # Map a coordinate to specific atlas labels
     coord2region coords-to-atlas 30 -22 50 --atlas harvard-oxford

-    # Use multiple atlases (repeat --atlas or comma-separate)
+    # Retrieve studies (includes atlas labels)
-    coord2region coords-to-atlas 30 -22 50 --atlas harvard-oxford --atlas juelich
+    coord2region coords-to-study 30 -22 50 --atlas harvard-oxford

+    # Generate a text summary (labels + studies)
-    coord2region coords-to-atlas 30 -22 50 --atlas harvard-oxford,juelich,aal
+    coord2region coords-to-summary 30 -22 50 --atlas harvard-oxford

-    # Produce an image for a coordinate with chosen backend
+    # Produce an image for a coordinate with the nilearn backend
     coord2region coords-to-image 30 -22 50 --image-backend nilearn

+    # Create a full report with summary and image outputs
-    coord2region coords-to-image 30 -22 50 --image-backend both
+    coord2region coords-to-insights 30 -22 50 --atlas harvard-oxford --image-backend nilearn

     # Load many coordinates from a file
-    coord2region coords-to-atlas --coords-file path/to/coords.csv --output-format csv --output-path results.csv
+    coord2region coords-to-study --coords-file path/to/coords.csv --output-format csv --output-name results.csv

-    # Convert a region name to an example coordinate (field 'mni_coordinates')
+    # Convert a region name to insights (atlas must be explicit)
-    coord2region region-to-coords "Amygdala"
+    coord2region region-to-insights "Left Amygdala" --atlas harvard-oxford

 Common options:

 - ``--atlas``: Select atlas name(s).
 Repeat the flag or pass a comma-separated list.
-  Defaults to ``harvard-oxford,juelich,aal``.
+  Region-based commands require exactly one atlas.
 - ``--coords-file``: Load coordinates from CSV/XLSX (first three columns are used).
-- ``--output-format`` and ``--output-path``: Export results as JSON, pickle, CSV, PDF or a directory of files.
+- ``--output-format`` and ``--output-name``: Export results as JSON, pickle, CSV, PDF or a directory.
+The name is created inside the working directory.
-- ``--data-dir``: Base directory for caches, generated images and results.
+- ``--working-directory``: Base directory for caches, generated images and results.
+- ``--sources`` and ``--email-for-abstracts``: Control dataset selection and contact email when searching studies.
+Available on commands that retrieve studies.
-- ``--image-backend`` (``coords-to-image``): Choose between ``ai``, ``nilearn`` or ``both``.
+- ``--image-backend`` (image-producing commands): Choose between ``ai``, ``nilearn`` or ``both``.
+The CLI defaults to ``nilearn`` for offline usage.
-- Provider keys (if using AI summaries/images): ``--gemini-api-key``, ``--openrouter-api-key``, ``--openai-api-key``, ``--anthropic-api-key``, ``--huggingface-api-key``.
+- Provider keys for AI features: ``--gemini-api-key``, ``--openrouter-api-key``, ``--openai-api-key``, ``--anthropic-api-key`` and ``--huggingface-api-key``.

 Configuration files
 -------------------